SF1960/M5CoreS3_Date_Time/README.md

 3. Change your WiFi credentials in globals.h (the SSID and PWD variables)
 4. Upload the code.

+## Operation
+1. The device will connect to the internet and obtain the time and date
+2. Change the screen brightness by tapping the screen

 ### Bill of Materials

 | Qty   | Description |